266.7 kb - PDF

-Samaritans and NHS, working in partnership, have launched a new confidential support line for NHS and social care workers and volunteers in England.
+Samaritans have launched new, confidential support lines for health and social care workers and volunteers based in England and Wales

-The support line is run by Samaritans and all calls are answered by trained Samaritans volunteers, who provide confidential, non-judgemental support.
+The support lines are run by Samaritans and all calls are answered by trained Samaritans volunteers, who provide confidential, non-judgmental support.

 What can I talk about?

 If you need to process your experiences during the coronavirus crisis, our volunteers are there for you.
 That's whether you've had a tough day, are feeling worried or overwhelmed, or just have a lot on your mind.

 We listen without judgement, so you can talk to us about anything that’s troubling you.
 And if you need any practical support or information about other services, such as debt advice or bereavement support, our volunteers can point you in the direction of other useful sources of support.